mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 - **Temporarily removed EKS node role from `aws-auth`:** A `terraform plan` failure was caused by an incorrect reference to the EKS node group role ARN.
 The reference was temporarily removed to unblock the pipeline.
 This will need to be addressed in a future task to ensure nodes can join the cluster correctly.
 - **Optimized CI/CD Triggers and Commands:** Adjusted the `deploy.yml` workflow to use `kubectl version --client --short` to resolve an unsupported flag error.
 Added path filters to `build-calculator.yml` to ensure the workflow only runs when relevant files (`Dockerfile`, `calculator/**`) are changed, conserving CI resources.
 - **Dropped `--short` flag from `kubectl version`:** The `--short` flag is not supported by the `kubectl` version on the GitHub Actions runner, causing CI failures.
 The flag was removed to ensure compatibility.
+- **Switched to conditional server-side diff:** The Kubernetes diff step in the CI pipeline now attempts a server-side dry run and falls back to a client-side diff if the server-side operation is not supported.
+This prevents the workflow from failing on clusters with older Kubernetes versions.

 ## Files Modified